Cameo glass: Later periods

-The cameo technique was used in Islamic art in the 9th and 10th centuries, but then lost until the 18th century in Europe, and not perfected until the 19th century.
+The cameo technique was used in Islamic art in the 9th and 10th centuries (e.g. in the Corning Ewer), but then lost until the 18th century in Europe, and not perfected until the 19th century.
 Nineteenth-century English producers of true cameo glass include Thomas Webb and Sons and George Bacchus & Sons, although ceramic imitations made popular by Wedgwood's bi-colored "jasper ware", imitated by others from the late 18th century onward, are far more common.
 Like Wedgwood's designers, they usually worked in a more or less neoclassical style.
 The French medalist Alphonse Eugène Lecheverel, whose work for Richardson's was exhibited in Paris in 1878.
 Outstanding English cameo glass artisans were Philip Pargeter (1826–1906) and John Northwood (1836–1902), who first successfully reproduced the Portland Vase in cameo glass. and George Woodall.
 Cameo glass, roughed out by the etching process provided a popular substitute for genuine cameos in brooches and plaques and similar uses, and there are still many producers today.

 Artistically the most notable work since the revival was in the Art Nouveau period, by makers such as Émile Gallé (1846–1904) and Daum of Nancy, when Roman-inspired subjects and color schemes were totally abandoned, and plant and flower designs predominate.
 Louis Comfort Tiffany made only a small number of cameo pieces, which were a French specialty in this period, though other firms such as the Czech Moser Glass were also producers.